Saigesp/aws-developer-cert/ECS.md

         - instanceId or host (same effect)
         - Any platform or custom attribute that's applied to a container instance, like `attribute:ecs.availability-zone`.
         - Service tasks are spread based on the tasks from that service.
 Standalone tasks are spread based on the tasks from the same task group.

-## Tasks

-A task is the instantiation of a task definition within a cluster.